Kim Kardashian Just Shared North's 5 Favorite Snacks & They're LEGIT

 Kim mentions in her blog that while she isn't quite as strict as Kourtney, she still likes North's snacks to be organic.
 "I'm definitely not obsessed with organic foods to the level that Kourt is, but I do think it's really important to feed my kids more nourishing options, especially while they're growing," she explains.

-Are North's favorites reminiscent of your childhood eats?
+Are North's favourites reminiscent of your childhood eats?
 Tell us in the comments!

 Advertisement